Barbecue Pulled Pork in the Slow Cooker

 Add more water if needed.

-Serve with potatoes and cole slaw, or on a bun with sliced onion and shredded lettuce.
+Serve with potatoes and cole slaw, or on a bun with sliced onion and shredded lettuce, or wrapped in a fresh lettuce leaf, or with a side of steamed Swiss chard or kale

 Stop by Amy’s Slightly Indulgent Tuesday for some beautiful, tasty ideas for healthier cooking.
 After that, hop over to Linda’s Gluten-Free Wednesdays for the fascinating recipes entered there.
 On Thursday the party begins at Miz Helen’s Full Plate Thursday.